 - "The front seats provide plenty of adjustments, support and padding for hours of comfortable touring.
 Upgrading to the F Sport package will enhance lateral support further, with adjustable side bolsters and additional thigh support.
 The rear seats have enough head- and legroom for two adults." -- Edmunds

 - "The back seat is another win for Lexus.
 With ample legroom, excellent support all around and a sleek, business-class feel, the rear quarters make the GS as satisfying to ride in as it is to drive." -- AutoTrader (2014)

 - "Six-footers have ample legroom and, at worst adequate, headroom.
 The seats are very comfortable, and the standard power tilt-and-telescopic steering wheel helps fine tune the driving position." -- Consumer Guide (2013)

-The 2014 Lexus GS 350 comes standard with a backup camera, a USB port, Bluetooth phone and audio streaming, a 12-speaker surround sound audio system and an infotainment system with an 8-inch display and Lexus’ Remote Touch, which is a mouse-like controller to access audio and navigation settings.
-Available features include a navigation system with a 12.3-inch display, a Mark Levinson 17-speaker premium surround sound audio system, blind spot monitoring with rear cross-traffic alert and lane keep assist.
+The 2015 Lexus GS 350 comes standard with a moonroof, push-button start, a 12-speaker surround-sound audio system, a USB port, Bluetooth, HD and satellite radio, a rearview camera and an infotainment system with an 8-inch display and Lexus’ Remote Touch controller, which is similar to a computer mouse and is used to access audio and navigation settings.
+Available features include a head-up display, a navigation system with a 12.3-inch display, a Mark Levinson 17-speaker surround-sound audio system, adaptive cruise control, forward collision warning with pre-collision braking, blind spot monitoring with rear cross traffic alert, parallel park assist and lane keep assist.